annejan/bolt-extension-clientlogin/readme.md

 Client Login
 ============

-An extension to remember authenticated visitors on your bolt website.
+An extension to remember authenticated visitors on your Bolt website.
 This extension uses
-<a href="http://hybridauth.sourceforge.net" target="_blank">hybridauth</a> for the actual authentication process
+<a href="http://hybridauth.sourceforge.net" target="_blank">HybridAuth</a> for the actual authentication process

 Installation
 ============